nerdyrodent/AVeryComfyNerd/README.md

 # Updating / Installing Custom Nodes
 * Use ComfyUI Manager to install and update custom nodes with ease!
+* Click "Install Missing Custom Nodes" to install any red nodes
 * __Be sure to keep ComfyUI updated regularly__ - including all custom nodes.
 Old versions may result in errors appearing.

 ![image](https://github.com/nerdyrodent/AVeryComfyNerd/assets/74688049/7a2bcb14-1e27-4eee-8f92-b6c9ef813d90)